uva-cs/dsa2/docs/syllabus.md

 Do not seek published or online solutions for any assignments.
 If you use any published or online resources (which may not include solutions) when completing this assignment, you must cite them by giving a complete citation of each source in the __sources__ command at the top of the .tex file you submit.
 Failure to cite a source is a serious violation of academic integrity and may result in a grade penalty (perhaps a severe one).

-Do not submit a solution that you are unable to explain orally to a member of the course staff.
-Any solutions that share similar text may be carefully examined to see if course policy has been violated, and this process may include interviews with students where they can explain their solutions.

-### No help on quizzes
+#### Generative AI Usage

+The problem sets are intended to help you practice and learn the content, and they'll include some questions that will help prepare you for the quizzes (and even future job interviews!).
+Therefore, like PAs, you may **not** use generative AI to solve and write them.
+Why?
+The process of solving these problems and converting those solutions into coherent and cohesive algorithms, arguments, and/or proofs will help you build strategies for future problems.  **We want to build your mind, NOT just get the answers.**  Generative AI may be able to provide good enough answers, but it won't give you an intuition.
+And... how do you know it gave you the right answer?
+Or if it's right, is it good?

+That being said, once you have solved (or fully attempted to solve) the PS problems on your own (or with your group), you may use generative AI to check your answers.
+This only applies to PS assignments, not to PA assignments!
+Discussing the problems and strategies with the course staff during office hours is typically much better than using generative AI to verify your answers.

+You must cite all generative AI uses, including that you checked your answers, as described [below](#citing-generative-ai-use).

+### Quizzes

 It would probably go without saying if we didn't say it, but no assistance may be given or received on any supervised evaluation or quiz unless specifically announced otherwise by the professor (or another proctor of the evaluation).

-## Generative AI (LLMs, Copilot, ChatGPT, Claude, etc)

-Generative AI is the way of the future, especially in computing.
-While we encourage embracing it, as your instructors and as computer scientists, we believe that a firm foundation in computer science is necessary for efficient and accurate use of these emerging tools.
-This is a foundation course, so we want to help you build intution outside of AI for programming so that you will have the background and expertise moving forward when you use generative AI.  **Namely, expert AI use requires expertise.**

-### Restrictions

-Therefore, to help build this firm foundation while also encouraging the use of AI, we have decided to implement the following restrictions around the use of AI in CS 3100 this semester:

-1. **You may not use generative AI to generate solutions to the PAs and PSs.**  These assignments are designed to practice and experience the material we're covering in this class to help build a foundation of knowledge for the future.
-While these assignments may be difficult, that "struggle" is a good experience to build problem-solving skills and a foundation for using these tools in the future.
-2. **You may not use generative AI for Quizzes.** These will check your knowledge gain and they will be taken in the CBTF, so AI will not be provided or allowed.
+### Allowed Uses of Generative AI

+You may use generative AI to:

+1. Verify the answers to the problem sets once you have made a sincere effort to solve them yourself first
+2. Look up small code snippets (no more than 2 lines) in lieu of using a programing language reference
+3. Summarize course material
-2. **You may use generative AI to:** summarize course material, help you study the course content, provide context around the material we're discussing, generate practice problems to help study and prepare, check the work of any practice problems you generate, aid in debugging your solutions (as long as the AI does _not_ create a solution for you), and clean up your (own) wording.  **Note:** _if you use generative AI in connection with any assignment in the course, you **must cite that usage** as noted below._
+4. Help you study the course content
+5. Provide context around the material we're discussing
+6. Generate practice problems to help study and prepare,
+7. Check the work of any practice problems you generate

+**Note:** _if you use generative AI in connection with any assignment in the course, you **must cite that usage** as noted below._

 **If you are ever in doubt as to whether a use of generative AI is acceptable or not, please post on Piazza or send an email to the course ticketing system.**  We'll respond as quickly as possible as well as update this section of the syllabus with more details.

-### Available Models
+#### Available Models

 Three different Generative AI models are available for you to use during this course (within the restrictions above).